UGentBiomath/COVID19-Model/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UGentBiomath/COVID19-Model/master?filepath=src%2FSEIRSAgeModel_demo.ipynb)

-## Start to collaborate
+## Start to collaborate!

 When working on the model or the model code, make sure to read the following guidelines and keep them in mind.
+The main purpose of being rigid about the structure of the repository is to improve the general collaboration while keeping structure of the code in the long run and support reproducibility of the work.
+Still, it is work in progress and it should not block your work.
+In case you get stuck on something or you have a suggestion for improvement, feel free to open an [New Issue](https://github.com/UGentBiomath/COVID19-Model/issues/new) on the repository.

 ### Using data